 Management Responsibility.
 Credit Union Management ("Management") through an Information Security Committee ("Committee") will be responsible for the development, implementation, and maintenance of the Credit Union's Information Security Program ("Program") and may assign these responsibilities.
 Management shall ensure that capital planning and investment requests include the resources needed to implement the information security program.

 ASSESSMENT OF RISK.
-From time to time, but at least once every 12 months, Management will identify and assess the risks that may threaten the security, confidentiality, or integrity of the Credit Union's information systems, and determine the sensitivity of member information, and the internal and external physical and cybersecurity threats to its security.
+From time to time, but at least once every 12 months, Management will identify and assess the risks that may threaten the security, confidentiality, or integrity of the Credit Union's information systems, determine the sensitivity of member information, and assess the internal and external physical and cybersecurity threats to its security.
 Also consistent with Policy 2225 – Digital Banking, management will evaluate and adjust its risk assessment periodically and in light of any relevant changes in technology; changes in internal and external threats; changes in the member base adopting electronic banking; changes in member functionality offered through electronic banking; transactional capability; transaction volumes; and actual incidents of security breaches, identity theft, fraud, and other significant cybersecurity events experienced by the Credit Union or industry.
 Management shall report the annual risk assessment, accompanied by recommendations for mitigation strategies, to the Credit Union’s Board and/or Supervisory Committee for approval.

 RISK MANAGEMENT AND CONTROLS.
 Management will conduct an initial and ongoing risk management analysis of its controls, policies, and procedures to proactively prevent, detect, and respond to all identified risks and intrusions that may occur.
-The scope of the risk management analysis will cover physical facilities controls, cybersecurity controls including access controls, internal controls, ongoing monitoring of risk and controls, an incident response plan (IRP), and a disaster recovery plan (DRP).
+The scope of the risk management analysis will cover physical facilities controls, cybersecurity controls, including access controls, internal controls, ongoing monitoring of risk and controls, an incident response plan (IRP), and a disaster recovery plan (DRP).

 Assessment of Controls.
 Management will assess the sufficiency of existing policies, procedures, and other arrangements in place to control risks and reduce risk exposure.
 The Credit Union will review controls on employee duties and existing incident detection systems from time to time.